 The Master of Arts in Theology (MA) requires no previous theological studies and thus is similar in some respects to a basic degree.
 But since it moves students quickly to the point where they are able to participate in advanced degree seminars, it is considered an advanced degree.
 The MA provides excellent preparation for doctoral studies, though students should note that tuition costs are higher in the second year than for basic degree programs.
 Length: two years (twelve courses, seven of which are at the advanced degree level, plus thesis).

 The Master of Theology (Option II) (ThM II) can be used as an opportunity for disciplined reflection on a specialized function in ministry.
 Length: one year (eight courses plus extended essay).

 Professional Doctoral Degree Program

 The Doctor of Ministry (DMin) is designed to assist students in gaining advanced expertise in the general practice of ministry as well as advanced skill in specialized area of research particular to their ministry.
-Normal maximum length: five years.
+Normal maximum length: four years.

 Academic Doctoral Degree Program

 The Doctor of Theology (ThD) program is intended primarily to equip persons for vocations of teaching and research in theological schools, colleges and universities, or for the scholarly enhancement of ministerial practice.
 The ThD is offered conjointly by the University of Toronto and six TST member colleges.
 Normal maximum length: six years.

 EXPECTED CLOSURE.
 Please note that TST’s current expectation is that the conjoint ThD program will be permanently closed to new admissions after September 2014.
 A new conjoint PhD in Theological Studies (currently undergoing an approval process) is expected to replace the ThD degree program.
 TST, of course, is strongly committed to supporting all doctoral students to the completion of the programs into which they were admitted.